Professional Czech translations into and from over 150 languages

 How much does a translation into Czech cost?

 The standard rate for translations from English into Czech is $ 0,22 per word and for translations from Czech into English the industry rate is $ 0,23.
 For new customers or large texts (more than 5,000 words) we may significantly reduce our rates.
 For urgent jobs that need several translators working simultaneously, we'll apply a surcharge.
-For a full list of rates per language, please visit Pricing.
+For a full list of rates per language, please visit Rates table for most requested language combinations.

 History of the Czech language